dotnet/roslyn/docs/compilers/terrapin.md

 It's possible in the future we will end up providing a "all in one" experience tool but for the short term we'll be focusing on keeping these responsibilities and tools separate.

-### dotnet-roslyn-manifest-generator
+### dotnet-build-manifest-generator
 This is global tool which takes in a DLL / PDB file combination and will generate an artifacts manifest file which lists the set of artifacts necessary to perform a validation.
-This includes the version of `dotnet-roslyn-validator` which needs to be used to perform the validation.
+This includes the version of `dotnet-build-validator` which needs to be used to perform the validation.

 This tool is meant to work with binaries produced by earlier versions of the .NET compiler.
 Every time the contents of the PDB provenance metadata change a new version of this tool will be produced that can account for the metadata.
 The expectation is that Terrapin will always have the latest version of this tool installed on their service.

-### dotnet-roslyn-validator
+### dotnet-build-validator
 A global tool which takes in the following arguments: the PE file to validate, it's accompanying PDB and a directory containing the artifacts gathered from the artifacts manifest file.
 The tool will then return whether the provided PDB file can have it's provenance validated.

 The tool will have three output states: